Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 * The game needs to be able to handle both matched and unmatched cards.

 * Cards need to make a sound when flipped, a success sound when they match, an error sound when unmatched and a victory sound when game is completed.

+* Cards must not be clickable when they are already open.

 * Game should be able to display the number of moves or clicks a user has made.